Last Updated on September 20, 2023

 12. The Black Veil

-The Black Veil Shop is a tattoo and art shop created in 2012 in Salem that serves surrounding locations, including Boston, and is co-owned by twin brothers Ryan and Matthew Murray.
+The Black Veil Shop is a tattoo and art shop created in 2012 in Salem that serves surrounding locations, including Boston, Massachusetts, and is co-owned by twin brothers Ryan and Matthew Murray.

 The shop specializes in personalized tattoos with a gothic, gloomy, black, and grey color combination.
 Ryan focuses on Victorian art, whereas Matthew focuses on ghastly sceneries and realistic horror portraiture.